 Star Wars: A New Hope: Luke is motivated by a desire to weaken the Empire.
 Luke has one desire from beginning to end.

 Casablanca: Rick is motivated by two conflicting desires: to protect his own interests and to support the French Resistance.
 Rick struggles between two motivations until the Climax.

 How to Train Your Dragon: Hiccup is motivated by a desire to be accepted as a Viking and later to be accepted for who he really is.
 Hiccup gives up his old motivation for a new one as he grows.

-To find your own protagonist’s story motivations, start by asking a few questions:
+To find your protagonist’s story goal, start by asking a few questions:

 - What goals do they have?

 - What do they fear?
 What might they be motivated to do to avoid this fear?